mmbman/Katagiri/1980-07-04-Karma-Taking-Care-of-Karma.md

 So at the first stage, you can experience *samadhi* and *sukha* and *prīti*, and also *vitarka* and *vicāra*. *Vitarka* means *thought*, and *vicāra* is *discursive thinking*.

 In the second stage of dhyāna, particularly *vitarka* and *vicāra*, thought and discursive thinking, drop off.
 And then you can experience strongly the *prīti* and *sukha*.
 And also at that time that is called *mindfulness*, because you can be *mindful*: “What is the truth?”
 That truth is a dim image of the truth, but you can be mindful of the image of the truth, because still there is prīti, joyful interest, which [is] your six consciousnesses poking their head into it.
-So the six consciousnesses poke their head into the truth, so that is the image of the truth.
+The six consciousnesses poke their head into the truth, so that is the image of the truth.

 In the third stage, prīti drops off, and just happiness and *samadhi* and also mindfulness are there.
 You can be mindful [of] samadhi and the truth.
 In other words, [there is] oneness between zazen and you, and then that is really mindful. *Mindfulness* means *not to forget*: not to forget the state of the being who is right in the middle of the truth.
 This is mindfulness.
 Mindfulness is very *practical* belief.
 [This] belief is not something you can think in your mind, but mindfulness is really practical belief.
 You can be mindful of a state of you who is present constantly in the truth.
 So mindfulness means not to forget the truth – or, you can be present there.
 You can be mindful of your life, which is present constantly in the truth.
 At the third stage of zazen, you can experience this.